mwalther10/geekgoddesses/README.md

 - [gevent](https://pypi.org/project/gevent/)
 - python 3.9

-All requirement can be install with PyPI.
+All requirement can be installed with PyPI.

 How to start the backend:
 ```